Cactoblastis cactorum(Berg) 1885

 The cactus moth, native to South America, was discovered in the Florida Keys in 1989, arriving either through natural spread or with imported cactus shipments from the Caribbean.
 In Florida, the moth is now present throughout the Keys and along both coasts.
 Cactoblastis cactorum feeds exclusively on species of Opuntia (prickly pear cacti) and poses a potential threat to native Opuntia-rich regions such as Mexico and the American Southwest.
 Mexico is particularly concerned because it currently imports prickly pear fruits from Florida, a potential pathway for the moth.

-This moth has been used as a very successful and rapid biological control agent in Australia, Hawaii, India, South Africa, and the Caribbean to eradicate exotic and/or weedy species of Opuntia.
+Issues of Concern: This moth has been used as a very successful and rapid biological control agent in Australia, Hawaii, India, South Africa, and the Caribbean to eradicate exotic and/or weedy species of Opuntia.
 Because of its effectiveness, the moth threatens native and endangered species of North American Opuntia by weakening and/or killing younger plants, thereby affecting long-term species recruitment.
 Prickly pear cactus is particularly important in the American Southwest and Mexico, where their fruit and young vegetative parts are a staple part of the human population's diet and where chopped plants serve as an alternate food for cattle in times of drought.
 In South Africa, the growth of spineless Opuntia's, valued as cattle fodder, was significantly reduced by C. cactorum.

-Pathways: The cactus moth utilizes Opuntia's important in the nursery trade, and is often intercepted in commercial imports of vegetative material intended for propagation; the moth may also travel in consumptive articles.
+The cactus moth utilizes Opuntia's important in the nursery trade, and is often intercepted in commercial imports of vegetative material intended for propagation; the moth may also travel in consumptive articles.

 Hosts: Species in the genus Opuntia, including O. aurantiaca, O. dillenii, O. ficus-indica, O. inermis, O. stricta, and O. triacantha.